orkunkaraduman/perl5-virtualenv/README.md

 Previous version of App::Virtualenv has include PiV(Perl in Virtual environment) to list/install/uninstall modules using CPANPLUS API.
 Aimed with PiV making a package manager like Python pip.
 But Perl has various powerful package tools mainly CPAN and cpanminus, CPANPLUS and etc. And also building a great package manager requires huge community support.
 So, PiV is deprecated in version 2.xx.
+You should uninstall when upgrading from v1.xx.
+Like **cpanm -U App::Virtualenv**

 See also: [App::Virtualenv 1.13](https://metacpan.org/release/ORKUN/App-Virtualenv-1.13)